 There’s a lot of pressure on FromSoftware to deliver a good product.
 Elden Ring is one of the most hyped games of 2022.
 It promises to be an epic collab between Dark Souls director Hidetaka Miyazaki and the mind behind Game of Thrones, George R.R Martin.

-With two creative geniuses at the helm, it’s hard to imagine Elden Ring failing but it wouldn’t be the first time a game to disappoint.
-Let’s just hope that this delay is sign that FromSoftware is taking this seriously and wants to deliver the best game possible.
+With two creative geniuses at the helm, it’s hard to imagine Elden Ring delay but it wouldn’t be the first time a game to disappoint.
+Let’s just hope that this delay is a sign that FromSoftware is taking this seriously and wants to deliver the best game possible.